lmk6/MajorProject/Project Diary/Observations/Simple Square Environment/Ray Sensor with Rotation 12.03/PreyVsHunter_11_12_13_14_15.md

 - Position (x, y, z)
 - Ray Sensor's angle
 - Is target spotted (True or False)
+#### Stacked Observations:
+- PreyVsHunter_13: 3
+- PreyVsHunter_14: 10
+- Others: 1
 ### Additional Predator Observation (only for 13-and newer):
-- Distance to targe - only updated when target hit by ray
+- Distance to target - only updated when target hit by ray
 ## Continuous Actions:
 - Move forward and backwards
 - Rotate to left and right